wp-plugins/powerpress/readme.txt

 * iTunes compliant podcast feeds: The appropriate tags are added to your feeds so your iTunes listing looks great.
 * Optimized iTunes Summary: Converts your blog post content to a format suited for viewing in iTunes ([learn more](http://help.blubrry.com/blubrry-powerpress/powerpress-settings/enhanced-itunes-summary/))
-* Update iTunes Listing: Notify (ping) iTunes when you publish new episodes.
-* Update iTunes Listing Logging: Check the status of your last iTunes listing update.
 * Upload iTunes Artwork: Upload and change your iTunes artwork directly from within PowerPress settings.

 =  Integrated Media Players  =
 Blubrry PowerPress includes extensive web player options to display your podcast audio and video in your web pages.

-* Pick from five mp3 players including the latest version of the popular [1 Pixel Out Player](http://wpaudioplayer.com/whatsnew).
+* 6 Audio Players: Pick from 6 audio players including the popular [1 Pixel Out Player](http://wpaudioplayer.com/whatsnew) and HTML5 audio player.
+* 2 Video Players: Pick between HTML5 video or Flow Player Classic Flash player.
-* Position player above or below your post content.
+* Position player above or below your post content or use the`[powerpress]` shortcode and position the player where you want.
 * Place the player exactly where you want by adding the [powerpress] shortcode tag directly in your post content.
 * Add video embeds from sites such as YouTube, Viddler, Blip.tv and Ustream.tv.
-* Provides download and play in new window links.
+* Provides download, play in new window and embed links.
-* Formats supported: mp3, m4v, m4a, ogg, mp4, wma, mov, pdf, swf, avi, mpeg and more.
+* Formats supported: mp3, m4v, mp4, m4a, webm, ogg, ogv, oga, wma, mov, pdf, swf, avi, mpeg and more.

 = Integrates with Blubrry's Services =
 Make your life easier by adding our FREE or paid services to streamline your podcast productivity.